Kopcheve (Yiddish) Kopciowo (Polish) Koptsiovo (Russian)

 MAPS:

 Maps of Lithuania (in Lithuanian): Detailed map with Kapciamiestis circled.
-The location of Kapciamiestis is here.

 From the book, Dzuku Krastas.
 Kaunas: Krastotvarka, 1999 maps of current Kapciamiestis and the Lazdijai region